Bratislava, 18 March 2019, 12:00

-DIFF GOV: European Governance: Potential of Differentiated Cooperation is an international project by GLOBSEC which explores the potential for flexible modes of cooperation between European Union member states in four areas: economic cooperation, Schengen zone, Common Security and Defence Policy, and Foreign and Neighbourhood Policy.
+DIFF GOV: European Governance: Potential of Differentiated Cooperation is an international project by GLOBSEC that explores the potential for flexible modes of cooperation between European Union member states in four areas: economic cooperation, Schengen zone, Common Security and Defence Policy, and Foreign and Neighbourhood Policy.

 Peter Gálik, Director of Media and External Communication, GLOBSEC, [email protected]